LucHeuff/sentence-similarity/README.md

 ## Translator

-The Translator is a simple class that performs the translation by first tokenizing the sentence and then passing it through a translation vocabulary.
+The Translator is a simple class that performs the translation into numbers by first tokenizing the sentence and then encoding it through a translation vocabulary.
 On initialisation, the Translator will also perform some checks on the vocabulary that are intended to optimise performance.
-For instance, the smallest value in the vocab **must be 0**, and the largest value of the vocab **must be equal to its length**.

 The sentence similarity algorithm uses matrices to calculate the similarity score, and these requirements makes sure that these matrices do not get any larger than they need to be.